kiva/backbone.siren/readme.md

 ```
 {
-    autoFetch: ''   // Will automatically fetch sub-entities if enabled.
+    autoFetch: 'linked'   // Will automatically fetch sub-entities if enabled.
 Can be set to 'linked' or 'all'.
+    , forceUpdate: false  // Pass forceUpdate as an option into your .set() method and it will update the model, even if it fails validation
 }
 ```

-## Extras

 ### Backbone.Siren.Validate